-Those who prefer the beach environment might choose Salinas.
+Those who prefer a beach background choose Salinas.
 Bearing an uncanny resemblance to Miami Beach, Salinas draws expats looking for an affordable alternative to Florida, USA.

-The area, known as “Puntilla de Santa Elena,” comprises three large cities: Salinas, La Libertad and Santa Elena.
-Boasting plenty of daylight, its average temperature ranges from 65 to 85 degrees Fahrenheit.
+The area, known as “Puntilla de Santa Elena,” comprises three large cities: Salinas, La Libertad, and Santa Elena.
+Boasting plenty of sunshine year round, Salinas’ average temperature ranges from 65°F (18.°C) to 85°F (29°C).

-People come to Salinas for its 340 days of sunshine, for its year-round low humidity, its affordable housing and its easy access to affordable medical care.
-The expat community is smaller than what you might find in Cuenca, but it’s a close-knit group of people who support each other and meet on a regular basis.
+People come to Salinas for its 340 days of sunshine, year-round low humidity, affordable housing, and easy access to affordable medical care.
+The expat community is smaller than what you might find in Cuenca, but it’s a close-knit group.

-Salinas served as the host site of the 2009 Quicksilver ISA World Junior Championships.
-As such, the beach establishments pay special attention to everything a surfer needs.
+Salinas has hosted major surf events, including the 2009 Quiksilver ISA World Junior Championships and the Salinas International Longboard Festival 2021, and the beach establishments here pay special attention to everything a surfer needs.